skyjoe999/SkysLogicWorldMods/SkysWirelessBus/README.md

 ## Install Instructions

-Just copy the LabelSockets folder into your GameData folder and launch the game.
+Just copy the SkysWirelessBus folder into your GameData folder and launch the game.

 Requires EccsLogicWorldAPI and EccsGuiBuilder which can be found on the LogicWorld Discord server.